-Duration: One semester Credits: 30 Level: 8 Location: Fully online Dates: Semester 2 17 July
+Duration: One semester Credits: 30 Level: 8 Location: Fully online Dates\: Semester 1: 19 February Semester 2: 16 July

-This practice module may be taken as part of the Postgraduate Diploma in Nursing and/or the Master of Nursing.
+This Registered Nurse Prescribing compulsory module may also be taken as part of the Postgraduate Diploma in Nursing and/or the Master of Nursing.

-It will enable nurses to develop advanced knowledge, skills and capability to work with people, families and whānau who are affected by one or more long-term conditions.
+This module will enable nurses to develop advanced knowledge, skills and capability to work with people, families and whānau who are affected by one or more longterm conditions.
 Participants will critique and synthesise advanced knowledge of chronicity to gain an in depth understanding of the complexity of living with a long-term condition.
 In addition they will develop a deeper understanding of the relationships between people, systems, and the sociopolitical and cultural contexts that may influence the improvement and maintenance of health, wellbeing and quality of life.